- Eligible employees

 As an employee of Portland Community College covered by a group health insurance plan, you have a right to choose continuation coverage if you would otherwise lose your group health coverage due to one of the following qualified status change:

 - A reduction in your hours of employment to less than those required to maintain eligibility for coverage; or

 - The termination of your employment (for reasons other than gross misconduct on your part).

-If you are the spouse or domestic partner of an employee covered by one of PCC’s group health plans, you have the right to choose continuation coverage for yourself if you would otherwise lose coverage for any of the following qualifying events:
+If you are the spouse or domestic partner of an employee covered by one of PCC’s group health plans, you have the right to choose continuation coverage for yourself if you would otherwise lose coverage for any of the following qualified status change: